Skip to content

 Benzoic Acid

 Benzoic acid is a simple aromatic carboxylic acid.
 The chemical formula is the C6H5COOH.
-It is an organic compound with a carboxyl group attached to a benzene ring and can … Read more
+It is an organic compound with a carboxyl group attached to a benzene ring and can be found in free form in gum benzoin, a natural … Read more

 Urea- Definition, Preparation, Properties and Uses